 - Please complete the upgrade, solve, and check the results in build138 before continuing.

-- Before upgrading to Build 139, please follow instructions given here to make sure the project is ready to be upgraded to Build139.
+- Before upgrading to Build 139, please follow instructions given Build139 Project Upgrade to make sure the project is ready to be upgraded to Build139.

-- When a Build 138 Project is upgraded to Build139, some format and file location will change, the follow files will be moved to new subfolders:
+- When a Build 138 Project is upgraded to Build139, some format and file location will change, please see Build139 Project Upgrade for more detail.